-- c.
-Please note the times you check the trap and when the trap is empty (you are caught up). - b.
-Hauling of broodstock - i.
-Injections at LGR Adult Trap - 1.
-All fish collected for broodstock (both LFH and NPTH) will be injected as directed by hatchery staff. - ii.
-WDFW and NPT will haul fish from LGR Dam (70% go to LFH and 30% go to NPTH). - 1.
-Fish will be divided weekly unless otherwise agreed to. - 2.
-It was agreed that trucks would be at LGR at 10am when the 70 degree protocol was in effect. - c.
-Research - 1.
-U of I radio tagged fish.
+- 1. If U of I radio tags fish.
 Haul all radio tagged fish to LFH or NPT.
-DO NOT PULL RADIO!!! - a.
+DO NOT PULL RADIO!!! (we are still waiting to hear about what the Uof I is doing for 2007) - a.
 These fish will be used as broodstock at LFH or NPTH. - 2.
 NOAA sort-by-code fish. - a.
-These fish will be used as broodstock at LFH and NPTH. - d.
+These fish will be used as broodstock at LFH and NPTH. - b.
+Doug Marsh will run a program to indicate which fish were trapped during the 20% and which fish were outside of the trapping period (sort-by-code) - e.
 Coordination of trapping data and CWT decoding of hauled fish - i.
-Fax paper copy of data to LFH, NPT, and SRL daily. - ii.
+Fax paper copy of data to LFH, NPT, and SRL daily or whenever fish are hauled. - ii.
 Data entry, verification, and finalization by January 14. - 1.
-NPT will enter, verify, and finalize data associated with fish they haul from LGR Dam. - 2.
-WDFW will enter, verify, and finalize the LGR Adult Trap trapping data, as well as data associated with fish they haul from LGR Dam. - iii.
-All database files at seasons end must be sent to NPT (Bill Arnsberg), WDFW(Debbie Milks), and TAC (Stuart Ellis and Henry Yuen).
+WDFW will enter, verify, and finalize the LGR Adult Trap trapping data. - iii.
+All database files at seasons end must be sent to NPT (Bill Arnsberg), WDFW (Debbie Milks), and TAC (Stuart Ellis and Henry Yuen). - f.
+Video monitoring of sort-by-code fish i.
+All sort-by-code fish will be video-taped and summarized by Ken McIntyre